 Honing a creative voice is a difficult thing to achieve for most, but for others it seems to come as a reflex.
 It also seems to help when you’ve got something to say, and that’s where Reinaldo Green comes in.
-He’s a director who’s primed to remove ‘up-and-coming’ from his title because he’s making statements in the industry through his films, and as one of our keynote speakers for Film + Music Conference, we can’t wait for him to share with you.
+He’s a director who’s primed to remove ‘up-and-coming’ from his title because he’s making statements in the industry through his films.
+Here's a preview into the work he shared as one of our keynote speakers for the 2017 Film + Music Conference.

 Reinaldo’s work is at once timeless and timely, capturing moments from modern society and translating them into stories that we all can connect with.
 They don’t preach and they don’t spoon feed, but they do hold up a mirror to our state as a society.